Critter Science

 Did you know…?

 8.)
-The marabou stork will often have to fight for its meal.
+They will often have to fight for their meal.
 Food isn’t always abundant, after all.
-They typically grab scraps of a fallen animal that are dropped by hyenas and vultures.
+They typically grab scraps of a fallen animals that are dropped by hyenas and vultures.

 10.)
-Marabous have a commensalism (one organism benefiting and another organism with neither being benefited or harmed) relationship with bees.
+Marabous have a commensalism (1 organism benefiting and another organism will neither benefit or be harmed) relationship with bees.
 They hollow out a carcass and the bees use the remaining bits of meat as food and the carcass as a home with which to lay their eggs.

 Now a Short Marabou Stork Video!